-As EcoFlight’s Executive Director, Bruce has been providing the all-encompassing aerial perspective over critical issues on our Western landscapes for over 30 years.
-A Himalayan climber, the outdoors is close to Bruce’s heart; he has flown over 10,000 hours of conservation missions in multiple countries, mostly in bush and mountainous conditions.
+Bruce has been providing the all-encompassing aerial perspective over critical issues on our Western landscapes for over 35 years.
+A Himalayan climber, the outdoors is close to Bruce’s heart; he has flown over 15,000 hours of conservation missions in multiple countries, mostly in bush and mountainous conditions.

 Bruce is an ATP-commercial pilot with multi-engine, instrument, instructor and floatplane ratings.
 Passengers on his many environmental flight missions have included governors, senators, congressmen, scientists and students of all ages.
-Bruce and EcoFlight have received numerous awards, such as the Conservation Hero Award and Best Business Award in Conservation.
-Bruce lives in Colorado and is an Aspen Mountain Rescue member, Buddy Program mentor, and has served on the board of the Aspen Center for Environmental Studies.
+Bruce and EcoFlight have received numerous awards and recognitions, such as the Conservation Hero Award, Best Business Award in Conservation, and Aspen Hall of Famer.
+Bruce lives in Colorado and is an Aspen Mountain Rescue member, serves on the Aspen Airport Advisory Committee, EcoFlight board, and has been a Buddy Program mentor, and served on the board of the Aspen Center for Environmental Studies.

 Born and raised in Idaho, Amanda’s enthusiasm for the outdoors came naturally.
 She grew up backpacking in the Sawtooth and Wallowa mountains, rafting on the Payette and Snake Rivers, and skiing the mountains of the Gem State.
 Amanda has a degree in Environmental Studies from Boise State University.
 She has worked and volunteered with various environmental non-profits, developing a passion for the environment and our public lands.
 While at Boise State, Amanda became a Cecil B. Andrus Scholar and interned with the Idaho Conservation League.
 It was there that she was introduced to EcoFlight.
 Drawn by EcoFlight’s mission, and by the zeal and expertise of its leaders, Jane and Bruce, she moved to the Roaring Fork Valley and now helps to manage EcoFlight’s communication efforts.